FREE Uber Tax Info Pack

 How Much Tax Will You Get Back?

 For the contributions that you choose to claim as a deduction, you’ll get back the amount of your deduction multiplied by your marginal tax rate.
 However, this is partially cancelled out because the ATO will then apply a 15% tax on the contribution within your super fund.
-In other words, you get the full benefit of the tax deduction in your pocket, but your overall net wealth does not go up by quite so much.
+In other words, you get the full benefit of the tax deduction in your pocket up front, but your overall net wealth does not go up by quite so much.

-Assuming you’re above the tax-free threshold, you’ll still be better off overall by claiming the deduction, it is just the degree to which you’re better off that depends on your marginal tax rate.
-Note however that if your taxable income is below the tax-free threshold then you should not claim the deduction as you’ll actually be worse off, you’ll pay the 15% extra tax within your super fund and get no benefit in your own pocket.
+It’s important to note that if your taxable income is below the tax-free threshold then you should not claim the deduction, as you’ll actually be worse off.
+You’ll pay the 15% extra tax within your super fund, but get no benefit in your own pocket.

 How Do You Claim The Deduction?

+Once you have made your contribution, you must then submit a Notification of Intent To Claim A Tax Deduction to your super fund.
 Every super fund’s process for submitting your notification is different, some use an ATO form while others will have their own form, so please check your super fund’s website for instructions.

 If you’re planning to lodge your tax return through the DriveTax Express Tax service, it is best to send your Notice of Intent to your super fund and wait until you’ve received their response before submitting your Express Tax form.
 We’ll then go ahead and claim the deduction for you.